Trustwise Launches the First Trust Layer for Agentic & Generative AI - LEARN MORE

 Harmony AI

-Harmony AI embeds trust as code directly into AI systems to deliver precise AI Security Posture Management (AI-SPM) at runtime, shielding AI from security risks, aligning with policies, and optimizing for scale
+Harmony AI embeds trust as code directly into AI systems to deliver precise Agentic Security Posture Management (Agentic-SPM) at runtime, shielding AI from security risks, aligning with policies, and optimizing for scale

 AUSTIN, TX – June 11, 2025 – Trustwise, the AI Security company, today introduced Harmony AI, the industry’s first runtime trust layer and control tower designed for enterprises deploying fleets of generative and agentic AI systems.
 Harmony AI embeds “trust as code” directly into AI systems, empowering CISOs, developers, and AI leaders to shield their AI deployments from security risks as they scale.
 Co-developed with leading financial and healthcare institutions over the past two years, Harmony AI delivers enterprise-grade security and control in production, achieving 90-100% runtime alignment with enterprise safety, compliance, and brand policies, detecting 40% more hallucinations and policy violations than baseline systems, and reducing AI operational costs and carbon emissions by 83% and 64%, respectively.